andrlime/porygon/sealeo/README.md

 A clone of Goroutines and Channels in C++ written for entertainment purposes.

 ## Todo
+- [x] SharedChannel and channel factory
+- [x] Logger
+- [ ] Update logger with templates and "Printable" concept
 - [ ] Make a BufferedChannel and UnbufferedChannel class, extend the Channel
-- [ ] Logger
-- [ ] SharedChannel type declaration
-- [ ] Can maybe use concepts or other funny template stuff